LUMA

 1. Orbit generates circular X, Y, Z coordinates (set center, radius, speed).

-3. Look At Position computes per-fixture pan and tilt angles so every moving head aims at the orbiting point.
+2. Look At Position computes per-fixture pan and tilt angles so every moving head aims at the orbiting point (using the pattern's selection argument to know which fixtures to target).

 Random Position Jumps on Each Beat